bitfinity-network/canister-upgrader/README.md

 dfx canister call $UPGRADER_CANISTER_ID canister_build_data --network local
 ```

-### Create a project, a poll, and vote it
+### Create a project, a poll, and vote for it

-Before a user attemts to create a project or a poll, the administrator should grant him the required permissions.
+Before a user attempts to create a project or a poll, the administrator should grant him the required permissions.
 For simplicity, in this example we use the admin account itself to perform every operation.

 Grant the permissions to create a project, create a poll and vote